mattermost/compass-components/README.md

 2. import `ThemeProvider` in your application root

-    In order for the compass components to be syled correctly you need to wrap your applcation in a `ThemeProvider`.
+    In order for the compass components to be styled correctly you need to wrap your application in a `ThemeProvider`.

     It also manages custom themes for your application (if you wish so).